1

 A radiation-tolerant computer developed at Montana State University landed safely on the moon around 1:30 a.m.
 Mountain Time, Sunday, March 2.
 Carrying a suite of NASA science and technology, Firefly Aerospace’s Blue Ghost Mission 1 landed near a volcanic feature called Mons Latreille within Mare Crisium, a 300-mile-wide basin in the northeast quadrant of the moon’s near side.

 Arkansas State University status as a Research 2: High Spending and Doctorate Production institution, as designated by the Carnegie Classification of Institutions of Higher Education, has been reaffirmed.
 Also known in higher education circles as R2, the designation acknowledges Arkansas State status as one of the nations top research and teaching universities.
 Reaffirmation as an R2 university by the Carnegie Classification underscores Arkansas State University commitment to high-impact research and advanced education said Chancellor Todd Shields.
-This designation highlights A-State role in driving
+This designation highlights A-State role in d

 New Mexico State University is once again classified as an R1 institution due to its high research activity.
 The news was announced Thursday morning by the Carnegie Classification of Institutions of Higher Education.
 NMSU was given the R1 classification due to its very high spending and doctorate production.
 The university had been previously ranked as an R1 institution nearly 20 years ago.